pmichael95/OpenGL_Programming/Computer_Graphics_1/README.txt

 Upon launch, the application will place a camera on the Z-axis.
 Its 'up' value is on the Y-axis, and it is pointing towards the origin.
 As such, the shapes are generally drawn in such a way that you will be looking at them from above.
-If a shape is not shown immediately, tap the UP arrow key to see it.
 Below are controls detailed for convenience.

 / 3.1 \ - Arrow Keys